-In the summer months Unlocking Warwick members conduct 45-minute free tours of the Court House and its surrounds, to explain the story of the building, and to give a flavour of the town’s history, from the founding by King Alfred’s daughter in 914 to the reconstruction in Georgian style after the Great Fire, and the harsh justice meeted-out by the court magistrates in Victorian times.
+Court House Tours.
+In the summer months Unlocking Warwick members conduct 45-minute free tours of the Court House and its surrounds on selected Saturdays.
+The guides explain the story of the building, and give a flavour of the town’s history, from the founding by King Alfred’s daughter in 914 to the reconstruction in Georgian style after the Great Fire, and the harsh justice meted-out by the court magistrates in Victorian times.

 Educational Visits.
 The volunteers are happy to arrange visits by schoolchildren, with stories and activities tailored to their age-group.
 For example, a visit by a class of young children from a local primary school was part of a project about the Great Fire of Warwick.
 They produced an imaginative display of pictures of what the town would have looked like on the day of the fire in 1694.

-If you are planning to visit the Court House, please be aware that there are two former courts in Warwick.
-Ours is on Jury Street, postcode CV34 4EW.
+If you are planning to visit the Court House, please be aware that there are two former court buildings in Warwick.
+Ours is the Town Hall on Jury Street, postcode CV34 4EW.
 (The other is the former County Court on Northgate Street).